A Survey of Model Architectures in Information Retrieval: IR with Pre-Trained Transformers

-\paragraph{Multi-Vector Representations.} To re-introduce query-document interaction without the full cost of a cross-encoder, multi-vector models represent queries and documents using multiple vectors. \textsc{Poly-Encoder}~\citep{Humeau2020Poly-encoders} computes a fixed number of vectors per query and aggregates them with softmax attention over document vectors. \textsc{ME-BERT}~\citep{luan2021sparse} represents documents with $m$ vectors and uses the maximum similarity between any query and document vector to estimate relevance.
-In line with this idea, \textsc{ColBERT}~\citep{khattab2020colbert,santhanam-etal-2022-colbertv2,hofstatter2022introducing} represent each token in the query and document as a contextualized vector.
+To re-introduce query-document interaction without the full cost of a cross-encoder, multi-vector models represent queries and documents using multiple vectors. \textsc{Poly-Encoder}~\citep{Humeau2020Poly-encoders} computes a fixed number of vectors per query and aggregates them with softmax attention over document vectors. \textsc{ME-BERT}~\citep{luan2021sparse} represents documents with $m$ vectors and uses the maximum similarity between any query and document vector to estimate relevance.

+In line with this idea, \textsc{ColBERT}~\citep{khattab2020colbert,santhanam-etal-2022-colbertv2,hofstatter2022introducing} represents each token in the query and document as a contextualized vector.
 It then performs a ``late interaction'' step where each query vector is compared against all document vectors via a MaxSim operator, and the final score is the sum of these maximum similarities.
 This late interaction scheme (\cref{fig:architecture:multi}) allows \textsc{ColBERT} for end-to-end training to achieve strong performance while still achieving efficient retrieval through a dedicated index structure.
 On the other hand, it also leads to drastically increased index size, which has been the focus in later studies~\cite[\interalia]{santhanam-etal-2022-colbertv2,hofstatter2022introducing}.

+We should also note that multi-vector retrieval can be viewed as a special case of dense retrieval where the learned feature representation is a matrix of size $n \times h$, with $n$ vectors of hidden dimension $h$.
+This matrix can be conceptually flattened into a single dense vector, showing its connection to the vanilla single-vector retrieval.
+The key difference lies not in the representation itself but in the richer relevance estimation strategy: instead of applying a simple linear relevance like dot product, models like \textsc{ColBERT} aggregate fine-grained token-level interactions to compute a relevance score.